cartemic/BeaverDet/paper/paper.md

 ## DDT

 A successful detonation tube will allow a successful deflagration-to-detonation transition (DDT). `pypbomb.DDT` contains tools for Shchelkin spiral blockage ratio and diameter calculations.
-It also allows the user to estimate the DDT run-up length for a desired mixture using cantera [@ciccarelli, @cantera].
+It also allows the user to estimate the DDT run-up length for a desired mixture using cantera [@ciccarelli @cantera].

 ## Window